Transneft: History

-Transneft was established by the Government of the Russian Federation on 14 August 1993 and it was registered by the Moscow Registration Chamber on 26 August 1993.
+The Government of the Russian Federation established Transneft on 14 August 1993, and the Moscow Registration Chamber registered it on 26 August 1993.

 Semyon Vainshtok headed Transneft from 13 September 1999 to 11 September 2007.

 In 2008, Transnefteproduct, a company transporting refined oil products, was merged into Transneft.

 In 2018, Transneft took over 31% of shares which belonged to the Russian Federation in Caspian Pipeline Consortium.
+In 2021, the company's revenue amounted to 998 billion rubles.